10x10sw/SuperJX/superjxsyxtool/README.md

 ## What This Program Does
 This C++ command-line program manipulates system exclusive dumps from MKS-70 and JX-10 synthesizers with ROM versions 1.08 through Vecoven 3.x.
 I guess it's kind of a tough love librarian for the Super JX.
+This program generates a bulk dump file of patches and tones, or simply prints the contents of the file.

-## Why This Script
+## Why This Program
 I wanted to rearrange patches in my MKS-70 and select patches and tones from various bulk dump files.
+I wanted a automatic tone rearrangement when moving patches around.
 I had a hard time finding software that would do what I wanted.
-I think SoundDiver used to do this, but I can't get it to run any more.
+Maybe SoundDiver used to do this, but I can't get it to run any more.

 ## What You Need
-You need system exclusive dump from your MKS-70 or JX-10, or one of those found elsewhere online.
-You need a C++ compiler.
-I am building on macOS with libc++ but there is not a lot of C++11 specific code here and you could probably find it and remove the C++11 dependency.
+You need system exclusive from your MKS-70 or JX-10, either bulk dump or an individual patch dump.
+You can generate this yourself by recording the bulk dump, or use one of the many files found elsewhere online.
+To build this program, you need a C++ compiler.
+I am building on macOS with libc++.

 ## Help
 Here is the output of `superjxsyxtool -h` :